 Combine Your Fragrances

 Pull the top piece (with the rollerball) off of the glass base.
 In the container, combine 10 or less drops of the grapefruit, ylang ylang, and vanilla inside.
 Go with your own preferences on this.
 But you do want to have a combination of top, middle, and base notes in your fragrance.
 Start small, you can always add more, but you can’t do anything if you add too much to start with.
 You’ll sort of just need to feel it out to find something that appeals to you.
-Scent is such a personal thing, that it’s hard to definitely say what will smell good to everyone.
+The scent is such a personal thing, that it’s hard to definitely say what will smell good to everyone.
 Swirl the oils in the glass together to combine the fragrances.Continue to 5 of 6 below.

 05 of 06